The-Balance-FFXIV/balance-static/content/guide/advanced-non-standard-blm-guide.md

 It’s possible for opener sequences to be much longer than what is shown.
 The limitation to how long a dummy opener sequence can be planned comes from the variance in T3 and F3 procs.
 The exact tick timing and optimal sequence not only depends on the fight’s mechanics and timeline, but also on the individual player’s spell speed and ping.
 It’s up to you to figure out what is possible and optimal.

-**Example Endwalker 1st extreme trial phase 1 + adds (spoiler alert)**
+**Example Endwalker 1st extreme trial phase one + adds (spoiler alert)**

 <https://xivanalysis.com/fflogs/kPMvgNx1tHa3XdKf/2/1>

 Unfortunately I updated this sequence late into my ex runs and didn’t have a run with it.
 This will be replaced by Pandaemonium sequences.
 No MP tick trigger was used when making this sequence.
-With a MP trigger, undoubtedly a better sequence can be made.
+With an MP trigger, undoubtedly a better sequence can be made.

 ### Sequence branching